Both employers and employees have rights that need protecting.

 - Employees duties

 We can assist you in bringing a claim against your employer in an Employment Tribunal and arrange representation for you, and also organise conciliation with your employee to agree a settlement.

 Please feel free to contact us for an initial assessment of your case.
 We do charge a small initial consultation fee.
-In certain circumstances you may be eligible for legal help funded by Community Legal Services.

 If parties are able to reach an agreement, a compromise agreement is the most appropriate method of resolution.
-A compromise agreement is legally binding and contains the terms of settlement, in return for which the employee agrees to waive any right to bring a claim against the employer in an Employment Tribunal or other court of law.
-A compromise agreement is the only enforceable way in which an employee can give up their statutory rights to bring a claim and the employee must seek independent advice on the terms of the agreement before it is signed.
+A settlement agreement is legally binding and contains the terms of settlement, in return for which the employee agrees to waive any right to bring a claim against the employer in an Employment Tribunal or other court of law.
+A settlement agreement is the only enforceable way in which an employee can give up their statutory rights to bring a claim and the employee must seek independent advice on the terms of the agreement before it is signed.
 We have considerable experience in this area and are able to offer relevant advice to both employers and employees.